vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 </details>

 You also should record any commands and scripts you execute for later reference.
 This will help you in the subsequent exercises, in case you need to reuse them to repeat the same sequence of steps.

+  > **Note**: In the lab runthroughs you will make a lot of use of Azure CLI statements.
+In case you are using Visual Studio Code, you can record your statements in a file with the _.azcli_ extension.
+This extension in combination with the [Azure CLI Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) give you extra capabilities like intellisense and directly running a statement from the script file in the terminal window.

 - What additional tools would you need to perform the migration?